 Mindy started performing when she was 4, taking private voice lessons at 6, worked professionally at the age of 16, and started teaching voice at 19.
-Mindy is currently playing the role of Miss Honey in this years 2018 production of Matilda at Tuacahn.
+Mindy most recently played the role of Miss Honey the 2018 production of Matilda at Tuacahn.
 She has also played Mary Poppins in Mary Poppins at Tuachan in 2013, Eliza Doolittle in My Fair Lady in 2007, Annie Oakley in Annie Get Your Gun in 2002, and Liesl in The Sound of Music in 2001.
-Previously, Mindy toured with the Broadway Company of Les Miserables, covering the role of Eponine played by Sutton Foster.
+Previously, Mindy toured with the Broadway Company of Les Miserables, covering the role of Eponine played by Sutton Foster and starring Colm Wilkinson.
 Other credits include Walt Disney World’s Hoop Dee Doo and Kids of the Kingdom, Tokyo Disney’s Peco’s Goofy, BYU’s Young Ambassadors and Lagoon’s Music USA.
 She has been a guest performer for the opening ceremonies of the Olympic World Senior Games.
 Mindy has recorded for Disney, with Mandy Moore, karaoke itunes songs and on numerous radio commercials.
 She has performed with Colm Wilkinson, Jason Alexander, Sutton Foster and Sam Harris.
 She has performed with the Los Angeles Philharmonic in Lex DeAzevedo’s work, Gloria, The Life of Christ as Mary.
 Mindy guest-starred on the national television series, Touched by an Angel, and has been seen on national television commercials.
 She graduated with a BFA in Music Dance Theatre from BYU where she has taught voice in the school of music.
 She loves sharing her passion for performing with her students.
-She is a member of Actor’s Equity Association and the National Association of the Teachers of Singing.
+Mindy is an owner of COPA which currently has three locations in Utah and over 750 students.
+She is a member of the Actor’s Equity Association.

 Scott Sackett, MDT Faculty (AF)